Skip to Main Content

 • Wrapping tail to keep clean

-Once all of the pre-op procedures are completed, your dog will be taken to the surgery suite, where she will receive anesthesia, and the c-section will be performed.
+Once all of the pre-op procedures are completed, your dog will be taken to the surgery suite, where she will receive anesthesia, and the C-section will be performed.

 After Your Dog's C-Section Surgery